So I’m a Housewife Now

 Housewife.

-I mean this as no disrespect for anyone that is a housewife.
-As I said in Pretty in Pink, whatever you choose for your life, you do you.
+I AM NOT disparaging housewives.
 Who am I to judge the decisions someone makes for themselves?
+Whatever you choose for your life, whatever you want to do, you do you.
 And honestly, is there a role more difficult and thankless than that of a homemaker?
-I can’t think of one.
-But as someone who has questioned and rejected the patriarchy since I was a kid, wondering, why my mother, aunt, and grandmother cooked and cleaned up after our gigantic, multicourse Christmas Eve dinner, while the men sat around relaxing with cigarettes and beers, this was the ultimate kick to the uterus.
+But as someone who has questioned and rejected the patriarchy since I was a kid, wondering, why my mother, aunt, and grandmother prepared (for weeks), cooked, and cleaned up after our gigantic, multicourse Christmas Eve festivities, while the men sat around relaxing with cigarettes and beers, this was the ultimate kick to the uterus.

 Mesh and I did get a good chuckle—and we continue to laugh—at my new designation, and I’ve joked about it with my mother and several friends.
 Someone even questioned why it doesn’t say writer instead.
 “You’re a published author.
 Doesn’t that count?”